U.S. Alerts

 Issued by: National Weather Service Albuquerque, NM

-Overnight: Mostly clear, with a low around 30.
-Southeast wind around 5 mph.
+Tonight: Mostly clear, with a low around 68.
+West wind 5 to 10 mph becoming east after midnight.

 Mostly Clear